Frank Essed

-Franklin Edgar "Frank" Essed (21 April 1919 – 22 December 1988) was a Surinamese forest scientist and politician.
+Franklin Edgar Essed (21 April 1919 – 22 December 1988) was a Surinamese forest scientist and politician.
 He served as Minister of Development from 1958 until 1963, and 1969 until 1973.
 Essed initiated Operation Grasshopper which build airstrips in the interior to map natural resources.

 Biography

 Essed was born on 21 April 1919 in Paramaribo.
 He went to high school, and started to work as a geodist.
 In 1949, he received the opportunity to study at Wageningen University in the Netherlands.
 He graduated in forestry in 1955, and received his doctorate in 1957.

 In 1957, Essed returned to Suriname, and started to work for Dienst 's Lands Bosbeheer, the forestry agency of Suriname.
 He also became a member of the National Party of Suriname (NPS), and in 1958, he was elected to the Estates of Suriname with the most votes for a single candidate.
 He first served as Minister without Portfolio for 14 days, before being appointed to the newly formed Ministry of Development.